python-compilers-workshop/python-compilers-workshop.github.io/index.md

 * Does it make sense to run Numba on PyPy or Pyston?

 * The Python 2 vs. Python 3 split is very painful for anyone working on compilers/interpreters.
-What strategies have worked or not worked?
+What strategies for handling this have worked or not worked?

 * A number of the compilers above can take code like